JuCarv-bit/deep_learning_curriculum/README.md

+# My Solutions for Deep Learnig Curriculum exercises

+As part of the program CondorXL, promoted for the Brazilian Condor Camp alumni, I completed and included at this repository the solutions for all the exercises of Deep Learning Curriculum, forked and described below.

 # Deep Learning Curriculum

 This is an advanced curriculum for getting up to speed with some of the latest developments in deep learning, as of July 2022.
 It is heavily biased towards my own research interests, especially large language model alignment, but it should be of general interest.
 It is targeted at people with a strong quantitative background who are familiar with the basics of deep learning, but may otherwise be new to the field.